mrpbennett/home-ops/README.md

 ### Installation

 My Kubernetes enviroment is deployed with [k3s](https://k3s.io) and [MetalLB](https://metallb.universe.tf/).
-This is a single node setup for dev purposes
+This is a two node setup for learning purposes.
+Future plan is to upgrade to a 5 node cluster running HA k3s in bare metal.

 #### System Requirements